What is Esop?

 Benefits of ESOPs for Employers

-ESOPs are favorable for employers too.
+ESOPs are favourable for employers too.
 Here’s how:

 • Employee Retention